 A mainstream school that has special facilities for students with disabilities, health-related conditions and/or learning difficulties is not regarded as a special school.
-Students attending such a school must be assessed according to Student needs access to special facilities or a special environment.
+Students attending such a school must be assessed according to the criteria set out in section 4.3.5.2 Student needs access to special facilities or a special environment.